icinganalysis/icinganalysis.github.io/content/U of Michigan Icing.md

 ### The printed course lectures

-The print copy that I borrowed through inter-library loan has no introductory material, it simply starts with Lecture No. 1.
+One print copy that I borrowed through inter-library loan had all thirteen lectures in a large book and had no introductory material, it simply started with Lecture No. 1.
 (I speculate that there was some kind of introduction at the course, or at least an agenda, that is not included.)